Whosoever finds a wife, finds a good thing, and obtains favor with the Lord. Proverbs 18:22

 These things I have spoken to you, that my joy may be in you, and that your joy may be full.
 John 15:11

 I know people that have far less than I do and are happy.
 They are happy and very content.
 They are thankful with what some would consider meager.
 During my little break down I realized that I was not just running low on joy, I was empty.
 How in the world does someone refill their life with joy?
 I mean really?
 Isn't there something we can do on our own to fill that joy tank?
 We can’t refill our joy but God can.
 I prayed for God to fill me with joy.
 With fists in the air I asked God to fill me up, but first He wanted to show me something.
 He needed to show me all the blessings He had given me.
-He wanted me to see He cared and actually shows me favor daily.
+He wanted me to see He cared and actually does show me favor daily.
 It’s my responsibility to recognize it.
 As always, my Gracious Heavenly Father was faithful and good.

-God started revealing to me that I had so much to be happy about because my husband has favor with the Him and that transferred directly to our little family.
-In finding my own joy through gratitude of His blessings and thanksgiving, I was able to spread that happiness around to my husband and my children.
+God started revealing to me that I had so much to be appreciative of because my husband has favor with the Him and that transferred directly to our little family.
+Gratitude proceeded the joy.
+In finding my own joy through gratitude of His blessings and thanksgiving, I was able to spread that around to my husband and my children.
 I began to find it satisfying to fold tiny undies because my children had tiny undies.
 I found joy in folding towels because we were blessed with towels.
 I even enjoyed washing dishes because the bubbles were so beautiful.
 That may sound like I was taking it a bit too far, but was I really?
 I found the more I focused on the blessings, gave thanks for each one, the more joy I was filled with.
 It became the case that when I looked at my husband with joy in my heart, he extended the same favor to me.
-There is nothing more pleasing to me than to make my husband smile and laugh because he finds joy in her.
+There is nothing more pleasing to a wife than to make her husband smile and laugh because he finds joy in her.
 It doesn't happen over night, it doesn't appear after a single prayer.
 What does happen in the moment we begin asking for joy, change.
 Something changes in our very hearts.
 If we keep believing that we have nothing to be thankful for then we are telling the world that our God can not do and will not do what we need of Him.
 He's our Daddy God.
 If we want joy in our lives, you better believe He's going to show you where your joy lies.

 Joy must arise from a yielding to fulfill God’s great creative purpose and seeing it accomplished.
 This is why we are born.
 Matt 25:21